recranet/assignment-template/README.md

 # Internship assignment template
-This is the template that can be used to create the internship assignment.
+This is the template that can be used to create the assignment.
 It is based on a DDEV environment and the use of the Symfony framework.

 ## Usage
 This is a template for the application development for the internship assignment.
 This environment is set up with [DDEV]([https://ddev.readthedocs.io/en/stable/](https://ddev.com/get-started/)).
 Install this software to make use of this development environment.